-Having first joined Raw Cut in 2008, Claire has worn every hat on the production management rack.
-Trusting that a good company, is all about having good people around you.
-Stepping up to HoP in 2013, Claire has seen first-hand how small companies have the ability to foster talent and make a difference.
-She believes in giving people a chance and working collaboratively to produce great TV that punches above its weight; With a love of logic, organisation and workflows Claire can often be found with her head in a spreadsheet, and feels, much like the great white shark, Excel is just a misunderstood creature!
+Since joining in 2008, Claire has worn every hat on the production management stand and now takes this experience into her current role.
+Claire has seen first-hand how small companies can foster talent and make a difference.
+She believes in giving people a chance and working collaboratively to produce great TV that punches above its weight.
+With a love of logic, organisation and workflows Claire can often be found with her head in a spreadsheet, and feels that Excel, like the great white shark, is just a misunderstood creature!

-After learning the accounts trade in the commercials sector, Pat saw the error in her ways and moved over to the television side of things where she has stayed ever since, working for numerous independent producers.
+After learning the accounts trade in the commercials sector, Pat saw the error of her ways and moved over to television where she has stayed ever since, working for numerous independent producers.
 Working on shows as diverse as Cops UK: Bodycam Squad, Afghan Army Girls and The Murder of Sadie Hartley, Pat has been ensuring people get paid across the globe.